kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/202006 answers.md

 	foo();
 }
 ```
 Here, when calling foo, it alters a.
-This means that it changes the programs state which is not directly related to the functions returnvalue.
+This means that it changes the programs state which is not directly related to the functions return value.

 ## Why are side effects important?
 What are their pros and cons?
 It is important to be able to make more flexible programs, bringing a programs state forward to where the programmer wants it to go.